Characters from Deus Ex: Mankind Divided. For characters who originated in previous games in the series, check the following pages:

 - Tattooed Crook: His arms and torso are covered with various prison tattoos.

-- Voice: Kim Bubbs
+- Voice: Kim Bubbs (English)note

 A news anchor at Picus TV.
 Eliza is secretly an AI developed by the Illuminati to control the distribution of news, although she doesn't necessarily share her creators' goals.
 For tropes relating to Eliza in Human Revolution, see this page.